opulo-inc/docs/docs/misc/photon/index.md

 # Photon Protocol

-The Photon Protocol is designed to facilitate ids and uuids
+The Photon Protocol is designed to facilitate **two different types of addressing**.
+In Photon, you can address a feeder using both its UUID (the hard-coded name of that unique device) and its slot (the physical location on the machine).
+This is so that we can:

+- keep track of what part is loaded into a feeder even when it's moved to a different location
+- find a feeder regardless of where it's loaded on the machine
+- easily discover new feeders when they're loaded onto the machine

 Only the host may initiate communication.
 Every Photon interaction is comprised of two packets: one packet from the host with a command and optional payload, and a response from a feeder with a status and optional payload of information.

-broadcast and unicast

 The following is the basic Photon packet structure.